 The healing process can take many months.
 Often, the stitches are not removed until six to nine months after surgery.
 During that time, medicated eye drops will be used to make sure the transplant heals properly.

 Return of best vision after corneal transplant surgery may be recognized in three or four months for some, while it may take up to a year after the operation for others.
+It is important to recognize that with a corneal transplant, a patient may need to wear a contact lens or glasses to achieve their best vision.
 As in any kind of transplant, rejection of the donated tissue can occur.
 The major signs of rejection are redness of the eye or worsening of vision.
 Rejection of a donor cornea is rare, but it is very important to contact your eye doctor immediately if the signs of rejection occur.

 The success rate for corneal transplants depends on the cause of the clouding.
 For example, corneal transplants for degeneration following cataract surgery, and those for keratoconus both have high success rates, while corneal transplants for chemical burns have lower success rates.